 Butoh represents one of the most meaningful realities of the 20th century performing art history.
 The influential cultural character of this dance style has given impact to Europe, and all other countries in the world.
 Influenced by European expressionist dance, it was able to melt the structures of Japanese tradition into innovative boosts of the Japanese artistic avant-garde of the postwar period.
 It is a synthesis of Artaud’s visions, surrealistic painting and metaphysics, Rudolf Laban’s theories, Marta Graham’s rituality, Kantor’s ingenious madness and Mary Wigman’s freedom.

-Tatsumi Hijikata as a dancer and as a director was a symbol of the avant-garde art scene of the post-war period of Japan and created a new esthetic on the stage that influenced visual art and attracted many writers, photographers, painters, fashion designers.
+Tatsumi Hijikata as a dancer and as a director was a symbol of the avant-garde art scene of the post-war period of Japan and created a new esthetic on the stage that influenced visual art and attracted many writers, philosophers, photographers, painters, musicians, fashion designers.
 Thus he was the one who created the first underground scene in Japan after WWII.
-He combined and showed paintings, sculptures, words and everything around us in the movement itself through a process of embodiment.
-And the quality of movements he created was extremely detailed.
+He developed a method to embody paintings, sculptures, words, sounds and everything around us, and thus transform the body and mind.
+And the quality of movements he created was extremely subtle.
 The dance he developed was deeply based on the Eastern idea of body, or rather based on the truth of the body.
 He died in 1984.
 Today there is an archive dedicated to him in Keio University Art Center in Tokyo.
-And also his students are teaching his spirit and techniques.

 Butoh was born as a revolutionary movement in a post-WWII historical context in Japan.
 As times have changed so has Butoh changed rapidly.
 While strong counter-cultures have become weaker, globalization has spread rapidly shifting the power balance from some countries to others.
 The distances between countries and continents have become shorter: the food we eat, the t-shirts, the shoes we wear and the way we walk tell about our times.
 The question about what should remain of the butoh culture arises, and so about our creative role .